CDplayerxOne/Polarframe/README.md

 ### Steps:
 1. Clone this repo, fork this repo or download the code.
 2. Code however you like.
+3. Change whatever you want.
-3. Have fun!
+4. Have fun!
-4. Be creative!
+5. Be creative!